(2011-08-07) Basic chemical accounting:

 Dr. Margaret Todd

-Isotopes have virtually identical chemical properties,
+Isotopes have virtually identical chemical properties, except possibly for

-(e.g., the different masses of protium and deuterium,
+the lightest elements (e.g., the different masses of protium and deuterium,

 the two stable isotopes of hydrogen, yield measurably